A picture of my face

 Contact

 You can email me at carlguo[at]mit[dot]edu.
-You can also find me on GitHub, LinkedIn, or Twitter.
-You can find a time to chat here.
+You can also find me on GitHub, Google Scholar, LinkedIn, or Twitter.
 Submit anonynous feedback to me here.

 My pronouns are he/him/his.
 I can speak English and Chinese Mandarin.